jimburton/sudoku/README.md

 ### Positions and Finding Blanks

 We are getting closer to the final solving function.
-Let's start thinking about how such a function would work.
+Let us start thinking about how such a function would work.

-Given a puzzle, if there are no blanks left in the Sudoku we are done.
+Given a puzzle, if there are no blanks left in the Sudoku, we are done.
 Otherwise, there is at least one blank cell that needs to be filled in somehow.
 We are going to write functions to find and manipulate such a blank cell.